xmamalou/xmamalou/README.md

 - Professionally unprofessional
 - Also known as Mantis

-I mostly use C and Haskell for either my personal projects or projects related to my field of studies.
+I mostly use C/C++ and Haskell for either my personal projects or projects related to my field of studies.
 My environment of choice is Windows (11), but I also know my way around Linux.

 [![My GitHub stats](https://github-readme-stats.vercel.app/api?username=xmamalou&show_icons=true&theme=transparent)](https://github.com/anuraghazra/github-readme-stats)